cake-lier/todo-app/README.md

 Regardless of which procedure you followed, when the two messages

+> "Node API server started"

 > "Connection with the database established"

-> "Node API server started"

 appear on-screen the app will be correctly installed onto your system.
 For using it, just reach ``` localhost:8080 ``` from your browser to access the app.
-The app may take some seconds to load, so be patient for a bit.
+The app may take some seconds to make those messages appear, so be patient for a bit.
+If the app exits unexpectedly during this phase, please retry.

 The installation will require git, make, and Docker to correctly work and nothing else.
 Node, npm, MongoDB, and its replica set services will be installed and set up automatically.